Diddy & Lori Harvey: How The Rumored Couple’s Outing With Her Stepdad Steve Was Reportedly Planned

 It seems as if Diddy and Lori Harvey spending time with her family in Italy were far from a coincidence.

 The Inquisitr previously reported that the rumored couple spent time overseas during the Harvey family vacation.
-The two were seen enjoying the company of Lori’s stepfather Steve and her mother Marjorie.
+The two were seen enjoying the company of Lori’s stepfather, Steve, and her mother, Marjorie.
 The outing reportedly further fueled rumors that Diddy, 49 and Lori, 22, are currently together.

 “Diddy didn’t tell anyone he was planning to meet up with Lori in Europe, but they’ve been spending a lot of time together, so there is no way it was a coincidence,” the source said.
 “But as far as everyone knew Diddy was just going on a family vacation [and] he fooled everyone.”